 Too Little Oxygen

-The course of the hypovolemic shock is divided into three stages: Initially, the patients have cold, pale, and moist skin, the blood pressure is normotensive (stage I).
-In the course, the systolic blood pressure undercuts 100 mmHg, the jugular veins collapse, the kidney reacts with oliguria (stage II).
-In the third and last stage, kidney failure occurs.
-The pulse is almost not palpable, systolic blood pressure values can drop under 60 mmHg.
+The course of hypovolemic shock is divided into three stages.
+Initially, patients have cold, pale, and moist skin; blood pressure is normotensive (stage I).
+As the condition progresses, systolic blood pressure drops below 100 mm Hg, the jugular veins collapse, and the kidney reacts with oliguria (stage II).
+In the third and final stage, kidney failure occurs.
+The pulse is almost not palpable, and systolic blood pressure values can drop under 60 mm Hg.

-If the effect of volume therapy is insufficient, the application of vasoactive substances (e.g. noradrenalin) can be considered.
+If the effect of volume therapy is insufficient, the application of vasoactive substances (eg, noradrenalin) can be considered.